demisto/content/Packs/CyberArkEPV/README.md

 This section describes the steps required to configure Syslog forwarding of vault audit logs, such as user activity and safe activity events, from CyberArk EPV to Cortex XSIAM.

 ### General Overview
-The Cyber-Ark vault event logs are generated in [XML](https://en.wikipedia.org/wiki/XML) format.
+The CyberArk vault event logs are generated in [XML](https://en.wikipedia.org/wiki/XML) format.
 In order to forward the logs via Syslog to Cortex XSIAM, the XML event records must be converted to suitable [CEF](https://www.microfocus.com/documentation/arcsight/arcsight-smartconnectors-8.3/cef-implementation-standard/Content/CEF/Chapter%201%20What%20is%20CEF.htm) messages.
 This transformation from XML event records to CEF messages is done though a suitable [XSL](https://en.wikipedia.org/wiki/XSL) translator file.
 This XSL file should be then referenced from the Vault server *DBParm.ini* configuration file, along with other syslog settings, as described in the [configuration steps](#Configuration-Steps) below.